-Is the Go Oahu Card worth it?
-Oahu Card review 2016
+Is the Go Oahu Pass worth it?
+Oahu Pass review 2019

-Oahu is also home to 35 different attractions that are commonly found in a travelers’ island itinerary.
-If you’re interested in visiting as many of those attractions as possible during your stay, it might make sense to look into the Go Oahu Card.
-This card is an attraction pass that allows you to visit 35 Oahu attractions as well as a visit to 1 premium attraction.
-But is it a good deal for you and your family?
-Below we'll take a look at everything the card covers, how long it lasts and how to use it to get the best deal for your money.
+Oahu is also home to 33 different attractions that are commonly found in a travelers' island itinerary.
+If you're interested in visiting as many of these attractions as possible during your stay, it might make sense to look deeper into the Go Oahu Pass.
+This pass is an attraction pass that allows you to visit 33 Oahu attractions as well as a visit to 1 premium attraction.
+But is it really a good deal for you and your family?
+Below we'll take a look at everything the pass covers, how long it lasts, and how to use it to get the best deal for your money.
 For all the information you need to know, continue reading below.

 Top sights and attractions